-Homeowner's expenses/rent (including property taxes, insurance, dues, etc.): \$ Car payment(s), maintenance, and insurance: \$ Groceries: \$ Utility bills (phone, gas, electric, cable, water, etc.): \$ Clothing: \$ Transportation: \$ Child care (daycare, nanny, after-school care, etc.): \$ Debt payments (credit cards, student loans, other outstanding debts): \$ Medical/dental expenses and insurance premiums: \$

-Note: Keep in mind that if you become disabled and aren't working, and your family depends on your job for medical insurance coverage, your premiums could drastically increase.
-If you don't have other sources of medical insurance (for instance, a spouse's job/company), then do a little research to determine what personal medical coverage might cost you per month.
-You might ask the benefits administrator at work what it would cost you to continue your coverage with the company even if you weren't employed there (through COBRA policies) and then add 15 percent to be conservative.

-Other insurance premiums (life insurance, long-term care insurance, disability insurance): \$ Retirement funding (IRA contributions, etc.): \$ Education expenses (current cost of private school, college, special instruction, etc.): \$ Savings for children's college education: \$

-Note: If you were to become disabled, you wouldn't be able to rely on your income to help you cover the costs of college when your children are actually there, so you may need to plan on saving more now if helping your children pay for college is important to you.
+Homeowner's expenses/rent (including property taxes, insurance, dues, etc.): \$ Car payment(s), maintenance, and insurance: \$ Groceries: \$ Utility bills (phone, gas, electric, cable, water, etc.): \$ Clothing: \$ Transportation: \$ Child care (daycare, nanny, after-school care, etc.): \$ Debt payments (credit cards, student loans, other outstanding debts): \$ Medical/dental expenses and insurance premiums: \$ Note : Keep in mind that if you become disabled and aren't working, and your family depend cal insurance coverage, your premiums could drastically increase.
+If you don't have other so ance (for instance, a spouse's job/company), then do a little research to determine what permight cost you per month.
+You might ask the benefits administrator at work what it wou your coverage with the company even if you weren't employed there (through COBRA perpercent to be conservative. ources of medical insur- rsonal medical coverage ald cost you to continue Other insurance premiums (life insurance, long-term care insurance, disability insurance): \$ Retirement funding (IRA contributions, etc.): \$ Education expenses (current cost of private school, college, special instruction, etc.): \$ Savings for children's college education: \$ Note : If you were to become disabled, you wouldn't be able to rely on your income to hel college when your children are actually there, so you may need to plan on saving more now pay for college is important to you. • • Other savings: \$

-Other savings:

-Travel/Entertainment: \$

-Everything else: \$

-Total Income Needed: \$

-2. Monthly income that would continue even if you were disabled.

-For any item below that is typically paid out annually, divide the total by twelve to get an average monthly calculation.

-Spouse or partner's salary: \$

-Current average interest and dividend income from savings and investments: \$

-Current income from a business that could continue to operate without you: \$

-Rental property income: \$

-Current Social Security benefits, disability benefits, or other similar benefits: \$

-Regular monetary gifts from family: \$

-Other passive income: \$

-Total Passive Income: \$

-3. Gap between monthly expenses and monthly income in the event of a total disability.
+Travel/Entertainment: \$ Everything else: \$ Total Income Needed: \$ 2.
+Monthly income that would continue even if you were disabled.
+For any item below that is typically paid out annually, divide the total by twelve to get an avera ge monthly calculation.
+Spouse or partner's salary: \$ Current average interest and dividend income from savings and investments: \$ Current income from a business that could continue to operate without you: \$ Rental property income: \$ Current Social Security benefits, disability benefits, or other similar benefits: \$ Regular monetary gifts from family: \$ Other passive income: \$ Total Passive Income: \$ 3.
+Gap between monthly expenses and monthly income in the event of a total disability.
 Subtract the total for item 2 from the total for item 1.
-This is the minimum amount your disability insurance needs to cover per month if you could no l longer earn any income e: \$ 5 1 2 0

-4. Possible Future Expenses

-If you become disabled for an extended period of time, your expenses may change over that period.
-Consider the following:

-Education costs.
-If you plan to cover the costs of your child's/children's (or another dependent's) college or private education in the future, consider those costs here, particularly if your children are within five years of attending college.
-Knowing how much college will cost is to some degree an uncertainty because it will depend on such factors as tuition, room and board, books, and related expenses.
-College costs are increasing almost twice as fast as the inflation rate.
-SmartMoney.com and CollegeBoard.com are two great websites to help you figure out how much you should plan to save for education.

-Multiply the average cost you researched, as well as any current or future costs for private education, by the number of children.
+This is the minimum amount your di- sability insurance needs to cover per month if you could no longer earn any income: \$ 4.
+Possible Future Expenses If you become disabled for an extended period of time, your expenses may change over the following: at period.
+Consider the Education costs.
+If you plan to cover the costs of your child's/children's (or another depended education in the future, consider those costs here, particularly if your children are within college.
+Knowing how much college will cost is to some degree an uncertainty because it we tors as tuition, room and board, books, and related expenses.
+College costs are increasing alr inflation rate.
+SmartMoney.com and CollegeBoard.com are two great websites to help you you should plan to save for education. five years of attending rill depend on such fac- most twice as fast as the Multiply the average cost you researched, as well as any current or future costs for private ed lucation, by the number of children. \$

-Now multiply that amount by the appropriate years before college age: 5 years: $\times 0.82$; 10 years: $\times 0.68$; 15 years: $\times 0.56$; 20 years: $\times 0.46$.
+Now multiply that amount by the appropriate years before college age: 5 years: × 0.82; 10 years: × 0.68; 15 years: × 0.56; 20 years: × 0.46.
 The factors account for a decreasing need as you age.
 For example, if you planned on sending two children, one age 8 and the other age 13, to public college, you'd multiply \$60,852 (the average cost at the time of writing) by 0.82 and \$60,852 by 0.68, and then add the results: \$49,899 + \$41,379 = \$91,278.